yan-duarte/yan-duarte.github.io/_posts/2016-08-06-DAT-Assignment2.md

 sub1=data[['breastCancer100th', 'meanSugarPerson']]

 # Create the conditions to a new variable named sugar_consumption that will categorize the meanSugarPerson answers
+meanIncidence = statistics.mean(sub1['breastCancer100th'])

+def incidence_cancer (row):
+    if row['breastCancer100th'] <= meanIncidence : return 0   # Incidence of breast cancer is below the average of the incidence of all countries. if row['breastCancer100th'] > meanIncidence  : return 1   # incidence of breast cancer is above the average of the incidence of all countries.
+# Add the new variable sugar_consumption to subData
+sub1['incidence_cancer'] = sub1.apply (lambda row: incidence_cancer (row),axis=1)

+# Create the conditions to a new variable named sugar_consumption that will categorize the meanSugarPerson answers
 def sugar_consumption (row):
    if 0 < row['meanSugarPerson'] <= 30 : return 0    # Desirable between 0 and 30 g.
    if 30 < row['meanSugarPerson'] <= 60 : return 1   # Raised between 30 and 60 g.